The world feels messy, frustrating, and full of chaos and confusion, but at least egg-free baking doesn’t have to be.

 Yes, carbonated water works as an egg replacer!
 You can use 1/4 cup carbonated water to replace one egg.

-I was shocked as well, but I have had much success using it in a variety of recipes (including the cookies pictured below).
+I was shocked as well, but I have had much success using it in a variety of recipes.
 I definitely recommend trying this egg replacer!